 How Will I Know When Charges Have Been Filed Against Me?

-An attorney will be able to determine when charges of a sex crime will be filed by talking with the investigator and prosecutor on the case.
+An attorney will determine when charges of a sex crime will be filed by talking with the investigator and prosecutor on the case.

-If I am representing a person who is likely to be charged with a sex crime, I will typically tell the prosecutor that when they get ready to have my client arrested, I will arrange to have them turn themselves in and post bail, fight the case, or work out a resolution.
+Suppose I represent a person who is likely to be charged with a sex crime.
+In that case, I will typically tell the prosecutor that when they get ready to have my client arrested, I will arrange to have them turn themselves in and post bail, fight the case, or work out a resolution.

-Once prosecutors and police gather all of the evidence, there are a number of different ways they can alert someone of their impending arrest.
+Once prosecutors and police gather all of the evidence, there are several different ways they can alert someone of their impending arrest.

-Can My Attorney File Motions To Suppress Evidence Before Charges Are Filed?
+Can My Attorney File Motions Suppress Evidence Before Charges Are Filed?

 There aren't many motions that can be filed until a sex crime case has been filed.
-Investigations and polygraph tests can be done in the right types of cases.
+Investigations and polygraph tests can be done in suitable types of cases.

 The correct moves in any particular case are best determined by an experienced and knowledgeable sex crimes attorney.
-It's important to get an attorney involved early in your case,
+It's essential to get an attorney involved early in your case.